 118. A Noble Bugler Has Returned

-Our lives seemed so calm and placid,
+Our lives seem so calm and placid,

-Tyrants’ lies deceived and soothed.
+Tyrants’ lies can deceive and soothe.

-And a land once based on freedom
+So a land founded on freedom

-Became a land ignoring truth.
+Becomes a land ignoring truth.

 In the Heavens, God and Jesus,

-Saw the need to teach and warn.
+Saw the need to teach and to warn.

 So they sent uncommon buglers,

-To sound alarms of coming storms.
+To advise of fierce coming storms.

 These were ordinary people,

-Weak of limb though strong of soul.
+Weak of limb although strong of soul.

-They would use the tool of “fiction”,
+They would use their skill at “fiction”,

 To strive to make this country whole.